 Alongside this conventional analysis of the melancholy ruins, however, Whately—like Kames—also insists that such responses are immediate, and felt.
 In the garden, Whately argues, ‘Certain properties, and certain dispositions, of the objects of nature, are adapted to excite particular ideas and sensation… and all are very well known: they require no discernment, examination, or discussion, but are obvious at a glance, and instantaneously distinguished by our feelings’.
 For Whately, then, ideas and sensations are to be valued because they are ‘instantaneously distinguished by our feelings’; but the demonstration of this in the Observations is only possible in the form of carefully rehearsed reveries which shore up the cultural values into which Whately has been educated, and on which his own position depends.

 What might disrupt this, of course, is the poor imitation of nature, the ruin which cannot tell its story in an instant.
 As Whately writes, ‘Conjectures about the form, raise doubts about the existence of the ancient structure; the mind must not be allowed to hesitate; it must be hurried away from examining into the reality, by the exactness and the force of the resemblance’ (pp.131-2).
 What’s striking here is that same insistence as in Kames’ Elements on the mind being ‘hurried away’ on an immediate response that leaves no time for reflection.
 What’s striking, too, is that Whately nevertheless sets that immediacy in the context of a structured reverie which is distinct (in some ways at least) from Rousseau.
-‘Such is the constitution of the human mind’, Whately argues, ‘that if once it is agitated, the emotion often spreads far beyond the occasion; when the passions are roused, their course is unrestrained; when the fancy is on the wing, its flight is unbounded; and quitting the inanimate objects which first gave them their spring, we may be led by thought above thought, widely differing in degree, but still corresponding in character, till we rise from familiar subjects up the sublimest conceptions, and are rapt in the contemplation of whatever is great or beautiful, which we seen in nature, feel in man, or attribute to divinity’ (Observations, p.156)
+‘Such is the constitution of the human mind’, Whately argues, ‘that if once it is agitated, the emotion often spreads far beyond the occasion; when the passions are roused, their course is unrestrained; when the fancy is on the wing, its flight is unbounded; and quitting the inanimate objects which first gave them their spring, we may be led by thought above thought, widely differing in degree, but still corresponding in character, till we rise from familiar subjects up the sublimest conceptions, and are rapt in the contemplation of whatever is great or beautiful, which we see in nature, feel in man, or attribute to divinity’ (Observations, p.156)

 The nature of Whately’s—broadly didactic—published text means that he can craft the kind of culturally-conditioned reverie that we see here, and which uses the language of feeling to reinforce Christian assumptions of divine power as natural rather than ideological.
 Distinct from Kames in that the description of reverie here insists more directly on the trajectory of ideas, Whately’s account nevertheless starts from that same sense of reverie as a moment out of time; uses reverie to imagine one’s place in larger temporal narratives; and insists that the felt moment ratifies that larger temporal imagining.
 For both writers, the power of reverie consists in its ability to combine the felt moment with the ability to traverse time and space.
 And what both valued are those moments when the culturally learned dissolves into an imagining of the authentically natural, because that imagining of the natural is an imagining of one’s self and of one’s place in time.